Metastases

 However, some people with metastatic cancer may not experience any symptoms.
 Treatment options for metastatic cancer depend on several factors, including the type and phase of cancer, the location of the metastasis, and the patient’s overall health.
 In some cases, surgery may be an option to remove the metastasis.

-However, surgery may not be possible if cancer has spread to multiple locations or if the metastasis is located in a critical body area.
+However, surgery may not be possible if the cancer has spread to multiple locations or if the metastasis is located in a critical body area.
 Chemotherapy and radiation therapy are also commonly used to treat metastatic cancer.
 These treatments target cancer cells throughout the body, including those that have spread to other body parts.
 Targeted therapy is another treatment option that targets specific molecules or pathways involved in cancer growth and spread.